eziosoft/MultiWii/Readme.md

-This is my curent configuration which I use with Frsky telemetry.
+This is my curent configuration which I use with CRIUS SE, Frsky telemetry and EZ-GUI.
 There are two commands added to the serial protocol and few other modifications.

 Added commands: